 Did you know there are over a hundred varieties of Koi fish?
 Yes, it’s crazy the variety of Koi you can get for your pond.
 Koi fish is a name known to many that need no introduction.
 However, selecting the best ones that fit your garden can lead to some serious buyer’s anxiety.

 Pond enthusiasts love keeping Koi as a pet for their social, docile, and hardy nature.
 Also, the beautiful color variety is a treat for sore eyes.

-But do you know?
-Not all Koi are colorful, shiny, and scaly.
+But did you know not all Koi are colorful, shiny, and scaly?
 There are several varieties of Koi fish that lack color, scales, and luster, but still majestic as a dragon.
-Others are super friendly and others to some enthusiasts aren’t considered Koi at all!
+Some are super friendly and others, to some enthusiasts, aren’t considered Koi at all!

-And in this article, I’ll walk you through 11 most popular types of Koi fish that add life to your gardens and their distinct characteristics.
+And in this article, I’ll walk you through 11 of the most popular types of Koi fish that add life to your gardens and their distinct characteristics.